Access LMU Initiative

 Rationale and Strategic Approach

-A period of disruptive change – including rising national and global inequality, an economic downturn, and increased competition among universities for high school graduates – poses a potential long-term challenge to LMU's currently-strong enrollments.
+A period of disruptive change – including rising national and global inequality, an economic downturn, and increased competition among universities for high school graduates – poses a potential long-term challenge to LMU's currently strong enrollments.
 In the aftermath of the pandemic, we are more conscious of LMU's dependence on our on-campus and in-person learning modalities.
 At the same time, LMU's recent experience with transposing our student-centered higher education to remote modalities gives us the opportunity to leverage what we have learned through targeted, intentional exploration of distance learning modalities to reach new populations of learners.
 To address these issues, LMU should enhance fundraising for endowed and current use scholarships and devise a sustainable long-term enrollment strategy that improves access and reduces lower-income students' unmet need and dependence on loans.
 In addition, LMU should adapt its current modes of serving students to address the needs of several categories of students more deliberately.
 These include: (a) distance learners; (b) "post-traditional" students, who typically are 25 or older, seeking to complete a degree, and balancing their studies with full-time employment, dependent care, or other responsibilities; and (c) students seeking non-degree professional and continuing education.
 Many of these students tend to put a premium on self-paced, accelerated, evening, weekend, or other flexible learning options, and may be easier to serve through branch/satellite campuses and/or online/hybrid learning modalities.
 Learning to adapt to the needs of these new student populations can enable us to fulfill a commitment to improved access while expanding our sources of new enrollments beyond traditional undergraduate populations.

 • Actions